-To ensure business continuity under the lockdown and related restrictions, UNDP and other UN agencies are providing e-Governance support for core functions (executive, judicial, legislative and key constitutional commissions).
+To ensure business continuity under the lockdown and related restrictions, UNDP and other UN agencies are providing e-Governance support for core functions (executive, judicial, legislative, and key constitutional commissions).
 This has included the provision of ICT equipment to the Zimbabwe Human Rights Commission (ZHRC) to effectively monitor the human rights situation in the country during the pandemic.

-Increased efforts are being made to link the victims of gender-based violence to essential services and ensuring continuation of Anti-Retroviral Therapy and prevention services.
+Increased efforts are also being made to link vicitims of GBV to essential services during the pandemic.

 Through the Zimbabwe Resilience Building Fund, we are working with over 870,000 small-holder farmers on the resilience building platform in community-based disease surveillance, supporting isolation centres and awareness raising.

 Together with the World Bank and other UN agencies, we continue to make assessments of potential socio-economic impact of COVID19 and make recommendations and policy guidance to the recovery process.